Daniel Nardiello: Bangor City

 On 8 August 2016, Nardiello joined Welsh Premier League side Bangor City.
 Nardiello made his debut on 12 August 2016 in a 2–1 victory against Cefn Druids, scoring his first goal for the club.
 He was released by the club on 5 October 2017.

 International career

 Because of his mixed heritage, Nardiello could have played international football for Wales (his father's birthplace), England (his own birthplace) or Italy (his grandparents' birthplace).
 He played at under-15 and under-16 levels for England.
 However, in the end he decided to follow in the footsteps of his father, Donato, who played twice for Wales in the early 1980s.
 He made his first appearance for Wales in a friendly against New Zealand on 26 May 2007, coming on as a 65th-minute substitute for Robert Earnshaw.
 He made one more appearance that year, as a substitute against Bulgaria in August 2007, before making his final appearance, again as a substitute, against Luxembourg in March 2008.

+Personal life

+Born in England, he is the son of former Wales international Donato Nardiello, and made three appearances for the Wales national team between 2007 and 2008.
+His brother Michael also played professional football, as did his uncle Gerry Nardiello and cousin Reis Ashraf.